 4. The budget for the research protocol must be approved by the Awards and Goals Committee.
 The Committee may accept the entire budget or portions of the budget.
 Funds issued by the SPD for specific investigations cannot be used for other purposes.
 In the event that the initial proposal cannot be undertaken, all funds must be returned promptly to the SPD VP Finance & Administration.

 Written updates detailing the progress of the research must be sent to the Chairman of the Awards and Goals Committee.
 Failure to provide a written update at the six-month interval may result in no further funding of the research.

 5. Internal Review Board Approval.
 All research involving animals or human subjects must have institutional approval before being funded.
-A copy of the approval letter must be forwarded to 1) the Chairman of the Awards and Goals Committee, and 2) the SPD Secretary/Treasurer.
+A copy of the approval letter must be forwarded to 1) the Chairman of the Awards and Goals Committee, and 2) the SPD VP Finance & Administration.
 Proof of ongoing approval is necessary on a yearly basis.
 Because the approval process can take considerable time, to avoid delay in funding and initiation of work on the project, all applicants are strongly advised to begin the IRB approval process while awaiting the decision of the Awards Committee on their proposal.

 6. Change of Address/Practice Type.
 If the funded investigator transfers locations or practice type (i.e., goes from a university to private practice, or the reverse), these changes must be sent in writing to:

 7. Travel.
 Research funds may not be used for investigator travel expenses to attend meetings or to present their work.
 Justification must be provided that the proposed travel is essential to the success of the project.

 8. Departmental Costs and Indirect Costs.
 Award funds are to be used only for the designated recipient and project for which the application was made, and cannot be used for indirect costs of the institution or departmental costs.
 Award funds may not be used for the salary of the principal investigator.